hatimb53/ASR_GMM_PROJECT_1/README.md

 ## Expected:
     - Implement and run train.py and test.py
     - Please feel free to modify any part of the code to implement the solution

+	Features and labels are in npy file formats
+	As file and datasets size are too large so we can not push all files on the github repo